nanobox-io/nanobox-docs/source/app-config/writable-dirs.html.md

 ### Faster than Network Directories
 Because network directories are a part of each instance’s local filesystem, they are much faster than network directories.
 Network directories are housed in an external service and accessed across the network, adding some latency.

-### Overwrites the Directory in Your Repo
-Writable directories will not inherit code from your repo.
-These directories are replaced with empty, writable directories on deploy, overwriting any files inside of them.

 ### Limited to Service’s Local Disk Size
 The amount of code/data that can be stored in writable directories is limited to the disk size of your web or worker instance(s).